Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 • Dividend yield can be listed once you enter the dividend and you can track your yield on cost if that matters to you based on your average purchased cost.

 The stock valuation is an important step in setting up your portfolio and dividend tracker to get an overall picture of your accounts.
-I prefer to look at the account performance rather than the individual stock performance otherwise, it becomes a stock picking process and you get into bad habits of trying to predict the performance of an individual stock.
+I prefer to look at the account performance rather than the individual stock performance.
+Otherwise, it becomes a stock-picking process, and you get into bad habits of trying to predict the performance of an individual stock.

 Portfolio Tracker - Performance Summary